giantswarm/docs/src/content/advanced/service-mesh/getting-started/index.md

 ### Mesh your apps

-After installation, linkerd looks for a `linkerd.io/inject: enabled` annotation on Namespaces or other workload resources.
+After installation, linkerd looks for a `linkerd.io/inject: enabled` annotation on namespaces or other workload resources.
 Adding this annotation to your workload namespaces will trigger automatic proxy container injection to your pods.
-You can use the spec.namespaceConfig.annotations field of your other apps App CR to automatically apply the required annotation.
+You can use the `spec.namespaceConfig.annotations` field of your other apps App CR to automatically apply the required annotation.

 More information on proxy injection can be found on the "Automatic Proxy Injection" page in the upstream documentation.